 How much are the overdue fines?

 The Library System charges overdue fines of ten cents a day for all items not returned, whether books or other material such as CDs or movies.
 Overdue fines accumulate to a maximum of $5.00 per item.
-Overdue notices are mailed to borrowers to remind them of items that are overdue from the library.
+Overdue notices are mailed, emailed and sent in text messages to borrowers to remind them of items that are overdue from the library (let your library branch know which method of communication you prefer).
 Once items are overdue, or you accumulate more than $2.00 in overdue fines, your library card is delinquent and you cannot check out any further items.

 I have some other question.